by Karen Pinchin

 Holland’s tallest diver is Dany Fitzback, a broad-shouldered Québécois from Rivière-du-Loup, his back a tattooed mass of cornflower-blue barbed wire.
 If he looks like a professional fighter, that’s because he was one.
 He lives in New Brunswick every year during urchin season, which runs October to April.
 The rest of the time he dives for urchin in Quebec and teaches mixed martial arts.
 “He’s a monster,” says Holland.
 They call him the Green Machine—he can easily harvest 1,000 pounds of the spiny creatures a day if they hit the right sites.
 On his arm Fitzback wears a medieval-looking device, a modified metal rake designed to scrape urchins from the rocky sea floor.

 Smaller scale fishermen like Holland operate within a few kilometres of the coast.
-This inshore fishery is overseen federally and regulated by a handful of cornerstone policies designed to protect fishermen from the corporate interests of foreign or multinational companies.
-One of those policies is fleet separation, which dictates that only fishermen—not processing companies or corporations—are allowed to hold and use fishing licenses.
-(Corporations that held fishing licenses before 1979, the year fleet separation was implemented, were grandfathered in and exempted.)
-Another policy requires that the holder or designate of a government-issued license—many of which are valued in the millions due to restricted supply—must be on a boat while it’s fishing.
+This “inshore” fishery is overseen federally and regulated by policies designed to protect fishermen from the corporate interests of foreign or multinational companies.
+One of those policies is fleet separation, which dictates that only fishermen—not processing companies or corporations—are allowed to hold fishing licences.
+(Corporations that held fishing licences before 1979, the year fleet separation was implemented, were grandfathered in and exempted.)
+Another policy requires that the holder or designate of a government-issued licence—many of which are valued in the millions due to restricted supply—must be on a boat while it’s fishing.
 When the Surchin goes out, Holland must be aboard.

 Called uni in Japan, the cream-to-orange eggs of the green sea urchin are a luxury item—Food & Wine declared them “the new bacon” in 2014.
 Doing the math on how much a diver can make on a good day, Holland isn’t working with Canadian dollars.
 Here, the only currency that matters is American—Fresh Atlantic trucks every single urchin six hours to Portland, Maine, where they’re processed, packed, shipped by air freight, and sold within the week.
 Most go to Japan, with others flown to Europe and major North American cities.